12 Things Only Full-Fledged Bookworms Will Understand

 You hate watching movie adaptations

 As a lifelong bibliophile, nothing annoys you quite like movie adaptations of books you’ve read.
 After all, you remember all the passages so vividly that you can’t help but critique a film’s many discrepancies.
 You’d really rather not watch movie adaptations if you can help it, as they risk deviating from your beloved literary works and not doing them justice.
-These are movies that might just live up to the books on which they’re based.

 You prefer the feel of a physical book to an e-book